dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof Structure.md

 # Roof Structure

 The roof is designed with a steep 45 degree pitch to shed water and debris quickly so it will last longer.
 It has wide overhangs to help keep the siding dry.
-The roofing material used is mill finish Galvalume steel, which is perfect for rainwater harvesting.

 ![](images/RoofVocab.svg)

 Wait to start the roof until you have a good few days to work on it.
 It will be hard to cover until at least the roof sheathing is up because of wind.
 Precut the rafters and assemble the gables in advance.
 Now that the shed is enclosed, you can store the supplies for the roof inside.
 To help with organization we recommend building a simple lumber rack to accommodate the larger materials.

-## 01 Raised Top Plate
+## 01. Raised Top Plate

 Cut the 2x4s to size using the *Battery Powered Handheld Circular Saw* and install them using the *Battery Powered Electric Nail Gun*.